 Sermon On The Unpardonable Sin by Tim Conway

 Pastor Conway is a wonderful preacher and he digs deep.
 He preaches holiness and truth.
-If you are struggling with this issue, I highly recommend this sermon because it pokes holes in all of the lies for those who truly love Christ, and that fear that they are condemned with these thoughts.
+If you are struggling with this issue, I highly recommend this sermon because it pokes holes in all of the lies for those who truly love Christ, and the fear that they are condemned with these thoughts.

 After listening to the sermon, I felt free.
 Surprised at the deception of the thoughts.
 I’ve realized, it does not matter how hard I try to control myself.

 It’s all in the Lord and His truth.
 Resting under His Shadow and beneath His wing is the best thing I can choose actively to do.
 I need to hold to His word over my thoughts and feelings.

 The Medicine No One Talks About